 Nicotine can exhaust the detrusor muscle, thereby increasing the possibility of urge incontinence.

 Other than the ones listed above, there are few additional causes, like carbonated drinks, extremely spicy foods, excess sugar, and excess Vitamin C. So, it is evident that there are many things one needs to take into consideration, in order to prevent incontinence.

-However, even if one starts suffering from incontinence during the process of unavoidable surgical treatments or therapy or medication, they can still manage it with Friends Adult Diapers and ultimately opt for further treatment.
+However, even if one starts suffering from incontinence during the process of unavoidable surgical treatments or therapy or medication, they can still manage it with adult diapers and ultimately opt for further treatment.
 So, watch out for the things that can cause incontinence and always consult your doctor, before taking any medication.